Sukankrishnan/21Days21Tips/#day7(HTTP_Status_Code).md

+Undertand the status code response from the server.
+Sometimes the status code and the status message might not be relevant.
+Follow API documentation or ask for help when it is unclear.

 The status code indicates the response code along with the response sent by the web server.
 It is a three-digit code that indicates various information.

 1. **1xx – Informational** – It indicates that the server has received the request and is in the process of sending the response.
 (100- Continue, 101- Switching protocols)